Go By Bike, DC!

 • Follow all traffic laws.
 Bicyclists are required to obey all regulatory signs and traffic lights.

 • Use hand signals.
-Tell motorists, cyclists, and pedestrians what you intend to do.
+Tell motorists, cyclists and pedestrians what you intend to do.
 Be predictable!

 • Be careful at intersections.
 Watch for crossing vehicle traffic at intersections, even if you have the right-of-way.